VTUL/InstallScripts/README.md

 - `AWS_SECRET_KEY`: the AWS IAM secret key to the account under which the EC2 instance will be created.
 - `AWS_SECURITY_GROUPS`: a space-separated list of existing AWS security groups to apply to this instance.
 (If `AWS_SECURITY_GROUPS` is not set then a default security group is used.)

 WARNING: Many of the other AWS EC2 instance settings (e.g., instance type) are set directly in the `Vagrantfile` and make sense only for VTUL users.
 Please check these are appropriate before bringing up the instance with Vagrant and edit where necessary beforehand.
+Note that for the `aws` provider to work the AWS account should have a default VPC defined in it.

 ### OpenStack